-You can change the 100% hydration element too, and create a stiffer starter by reducing the liquid.
-Stiffer starters take longer to rise and are quite powerful in their rising power.
+You can also change the 100% hydration element and create a stiffer starter by reducing the liquid.
+Stiffer starters take longer to rise and are pretty powerful in their rising power.
 They are great in enriched doughs like sourdough brioche.
 Wait until your starter is fully established before playing with stiffer feeding ratios.

 Sourdough starter consistency

 When a sourdough starter is first fed at 100% hydration, the texture is like a thick cake batter.
 As it rises it becomes light and airy.
 Once it has passed its peak and collapsed the sourdough starter will be runny.
 This is due to the acid and alcohol that have accumulated once the yeast runs out of food.

 Day 1 and 2